rejinatl/trade-analytics/README.md

 --add-exports=java.base/sun.security.action=ALL-UNNAMED --add-opens=java.base/java.io=ALL-UNNAMED --add-opens java.base/sun.util.calendar=ALL-UNNAMED"
 ```

-The below JVM arguments are necessary to run the application because apache spark 3 using some legacy apis which are not supported in java 17.
+The below JVM arguments are necessary to run the application because apache spark 3 using some apis which are not visible to public under java 17.

 If you are using IntelliJ IDEA / Eclipse , before running the application please add the below JVM arguments
 in the run configuration of the application.